soapiestwaffles/s3-nuke/README.md

 ![header image](https://github.com/soapiestwaffles/_assets/raw/master/s3-nuke/header.jpg)

 # 🪣💣 s3-nuke 💣🪣
-Nuke all the files and all versions from an S3 Bucket rapidly by utilizing both concurrency and bulk API calls to AWS.
+A CLI utility to nuke all the files and all versions from an S3 Bucket rapidly by utilizing both concurrency and bulk API calls to AWS.

 ### Features
   * By utilizing concurrency and bulk API calls, s3-nuke is fast at what it does!